stevengcooper/company_organizer/README.md

 ___

 ### Give a raise to a Department's Employees:
-If you would like an an amount of money to be spread to a Accounting's Employees with a "satisfactory" Performance, then run:
+If you would like an an amount of money to be spread to Accounting's Employees, then run:

 `accounting.raise_for_department(#AMOUNT TO DISPERSE)`

+If you would like to disperse an amount of money to Accounting's Employee's based on who has a satisfactory performance, then run:

+`accounting.raise_for_department(#AMOUNT TO DISPERSE) {|x| e.set_performance(e) == "satisfactory"}`

+You can add any other parameters you would like by adding to the block.
+For instance if you only wanted to give raises to Accounting Employees who have a satisfactory performance and make less than $75,000, then run:

+`accounting.raise_for_department(10000) {|e| e.set_performance(e) == "satisfactory" && e.salary < 75000}`
+___